yubowenok/visflow/docs/src/dataflow/interaction.md

 ## Context Menu
 Right click on the canvas or dataflow diagram elements (nodes, ports, edges) to open the context menu.
 The context menu provides shortcuts to some common actions.

+## Port Information
+Hover over a port to view how many data items pass through that port.

 ## Undo & Redo
 Use the <ui-button icon-classes="fas fa-undo-alt" text="Undo"/> and <ui-button icon-classes="fas fa-redo-alt" text="Redo"/> buttons in the <ui-button text="Edit" dropdown/> dropdown menu in the navbar or the history panel to undo and redo actions.